 You can opt to keep it chill with a brisk walk around Stanley Park or a wander around Granville Island, or you can ramp it up a gear with a hike up Grouse Grind.
 Then there’s the rollerblading on Stanley Park Seawall, the seaplanes you can take over the mountains or to nearby Victoria and the Capilano Suspension Bridge you can cross.

-Over the border in Alberta, beautiful Banff is another spot I’d recommend you see in spring.
+Over the border in Alberta, beautiful Banff National Park is another spot I’d recommend you see for a Canada spring.
 With the Rocky Mountains as a backdrop the town itself is just breathtaking and once the snow has melted you can get in some good hikes along the likes of Fenland Trail, Sundance Canyon and the Bow River Trail.

 – Lake Louise is special anytime of year, but spring in Canada is an amazing time to visit